Understand attention and focus better

 The teams behind both studies found nearly identical attention patterns in humans and macaques, suggesting that the trait has been preserved because it provides such an important evolutionary advantage.

 Attention appears to be a distributed rhythmic process, and not continuous over time.
 That is a brand new way to think about attention and offers new insights.
 Not overloading our brains is an important function of human cognition.
 Our brain has evolved over time into a highly effective energy conserving machine.
 We have developed automatic shortcuts that enable us to make decisions faster and with as little energy as needed.
 But this comes at a price.
 Sometimes these shortcuts result in flaws called cognitive biases.
-Want to know more about them or neuromarketing in general?
+Learn more about them in our blog!

 Ian C. Fiebelkorn, Mark A. Pinsk, Sabine Kastner.
 A Dynamic Interplay within the Frontoparietal Network Underlies Rhythmic Spatial Attention.
 Neuron, 2018; 99 (4): 842 doi: 10.1016/j.neuron.2018.07.038